The Spiro Group – Morgan Stanley – A Terrible Firm

 - Corporate bonds

-James M Spiro is the managing director of this firm.
-Other prominent people of this firm are David Butscher, Marc H. Miller, Romi Gonzalez, III and Michael L Galiardi.
+James M Spiro is the managing director of Spiro Group Morgan Stanley.
+Other prominent people of this firm are David Butscher, Marc H. Miller, Romi Gonzalez, III, and Michael L Galiardi.

-Although this firm has received a lot of recognition, it seems they are using their brand name for the wrong reasons.
+Although this firm has received a lot of recognition, it seems they are using its brand name for the wrong reasons.
 Before you trust them with your finances, it would be best for you to check the following provisions.
-Because, they have too many problematic provisions present in their disclosures:
+Because they have too many problematic provisions present in their disclosures:

 Reasons Why You Should Not Trust the Spiro Group Morgan Stanley